wszlong/transformer/README.md

 C++ Version Translator
 ---
-Once we have trained the model, we can also use a C++/CUDA [Transformer-translator](https://github.com/wszlong/transformer-translator) to translate source language.
+Once you have trained the model, you can also use a C++/CUDA [Transformer-translator](https://github.com/wszlong/transformer-translator) to translate source language.

 Contact
 ---